FRM-Sec/FRM/README.md

 ### Authors and License: Tianyue Chu and Alvaro Garcia-Recuero.
 Licensed under Creative Commons NC-ND 4.0

 ## Introduction
-Our framework provides secure Federated Learning because we make sure our model bounds updates into a linear regression boundary as the repeated median of this previous work, but with additional features such as a reputation model including freshness, historic of client, etc
+Our framework provides secure Federated Learning because we make sure our model bounds updates into a linear regression boundary defined by the repeated median as in a previous AAAI work, but with additional features, namely a robust, parametrizable reputation model including freshness or sliding window, historical behaviour of client. etc.

 ## Citing our work:
 If you find [Securing Federated Sensitive Topic Classification against Poisoning Attacks] useful in your research, please consider citing:
 ```
-@article{imdeadtg2022federatedSensitive,
+@article{NDSS23FLsecure,
     title={Securing Federated Sensitive Topic Classification against
 Poisoning Attacks},
     author={Chu, T., Garcia-Recuero, A., Iordanu, C., Smaragdakis, G., Laoutaris, N.},